The Hispanic community is one of the fastest growing communities in America this decade.

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 94 cities.

-Read on for more information on how the cities in Tennessee ranked by population of Hispanic residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.
+Read on for more information on how the cities in Tennessee ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.

 Morristown is a city in and the county seat of Hamblen County, Tennessee, United States.
 The population was 29,137 at the 2010 United States Census.
 It is the principal city of the Morristown, Tennessee Metropolitan Statistical Area, which encompasses all of Grainger, Hamblen, and Jefferson counties.
 The Morristown metropolitan area is also a part of the Knoxville-Sevierville-La Follette Combined Statistical Area.
 Morristown is primarily located in Hamblen County while a small portion of the city is located in Jefferson County.